 Second only to Texas in terms of energy consumption, California has a huge stake in the nation’s electrical services.1 In fact, over 65,000 electricians are employed in California — more than any other state in the country.

 If you’re interested in working as an electrician in California, there’s even more good news.
 In addition to employing an abundance of electricians, California also boasts above-average pay for this profession.
-In this state, electricians make an average annual wage of $75,900, which is over $14,000 more per year than the national average for this job.2
+In this state, electricians make an average annual wage of $75,870, which is over $12,000 more per year than the national average.2

-Before you can become a California electrician, you’ll need to complete the work experience and licensing required by the state’s Department of Consumer Affairs Contractors State License Board.3 This process involves a number of steps, including passing an exam and submitting a bond.
+Before becoming a California electrician, you’ll need to complete the work experience and licensing required by the state’s Department of Consumer Affairs Contractors State License Board.3 This process involves a number of steps, including passing an exam and submitting a bond.
 Follow this guide to learn more about how to get an electrician license in California, including: